-Our new blog and video series is created by Alex, who applied to medical school for 2018 entry and is now a medical student at Leeds.
+Our new blog and video series is created by Alex, who applied to medical school and is now a medical student at Leeds.
 In this series he will share his tips for each stage of the medical school application process.

 Your personal statement is your opportunity to express your willingness and desire to study medicine.
 Many med schools put a lot of emphasis on the personal statement aspect when deciding who to invite for an interview – so sell yourself!
 Getting started with writing it is often the hardest part (beside sticking to the character count) – so here’s my step-by-step guide on how to write a killer personal statement.

 Want expert feedback on your personal statement?
 Get your statement reviewed by an admissions tutor!

 Now it’s time to collect everything which is relevant to why you want to study medicine.
 Mind maps make this nice and simple, so jot down a few headings which come to mind.
 If you’re feeling a little stuck in the mud, here are some to get started with: volunteering, work experience, extra-curriculars, reading, roles of responsibility, motivation to study medicine etc.

 When you’ve brainstormed and written every possible thing which may be relevant on the mind map(s), start to link different points which relate together.
 For example, you may have witnessed something on work experience which intrigued you and inspired some research or reading.

 Make sure you’ve thoroughly reflected on any work experience or volunteering.
 If you created a log during your work experience now is a good time to look back at it.
 Have a think about what you believe are the qualities of a great doctor and if you’ve seen these in practice/have them too.

 If you know which universities you’re applying to, have a look at the medicine course details as some publish what they look for in a good personal statement.

 Now for the writing bit!
 If you’re struggling with an intro – come back to it later.
 It’s likely that by the time you’ve written the main body an intro will have already popped into your mind.